-- The bonus points you’ll earn for flying Business Select is generous – assuming that you fly Southwest Airlines often.
+- The bonus points you’ll earn for flying Business Select is generous (assuming that you fly Southwest Airlines often).
 At the time of this writing, Business Select travelers earn 12 Rapid Rewards points for every dollar that they spend.
-And with no blackout dates on award redemptions, that’s a nice perk.
+And with no blackout dates on award redemptions, it’s a nice perk.

 - There are no dedicated business class seats on any Southwest Airlines aircraft.
 It’s all economy class, so you’re not going to get a big and spacious seat by choosing Business Select.

 - There are no substantial food offerings on Southwest Airlines (not even for hoity-toity Business Select passengers).
 Yes, they do serve complimentary snack mix on most flights, but don’t expect anything more than a small bag of snack mix.